-Key issues pertaining to playgrounds identified through the ROSS include non-compliance, lack of fencing and equipment being out of date, of poor quality or condition, safety and requiring a high level of maintenance.
+Key issues pertaining to playgrounds identified through the ROSS include non-compliance, lack of fencing, equipment being out of date, of poor quality or condition, safety and a high level of maintenance required.

-Future needs, improvements and opportunities for playgrounds specified in the ROSS and through consultation with relevant internal stakeholders included compliance (including disability access), nature play, multi-age playground, and sensory play opportunities.
+Future needs, improvements, and opportunities for playgrounds specified in the ROSS and through consultation with relevant internal stakeholders included compliance (including disability access), nature play, multi-age playgrounds, and sensory play opportunities.

-The Play Space Strategy aims to provide Council with a framework that will guide the planning, provision, and management of play spaces, ensuring an equitable, inclusive, diverse, safe, and engaging mix of play opportunities across the Shire.
+The Play Space Strategy aims to provide Council with a framework that will guide the planning, provision, and management of play spaces, ensuring an equitable, inclusive, diverse, safe, and an engaging mix of play opportunities exist across the Shire.

-Council received a \$30,000 Grant through the Victorian Government Local Sports Infrastructure Fund and has contributed \$45,000 to undertake the Play Space Strategy.
+Council received a \$30,000 grant through the Victorian Government Local Sports Infrastructure Fund and has contributed \$45,000 to undertake the Play Space Strategy.

-The project included a period of community consultation that led to more than three hundred submissions, the findings of which have been considered when developing the Draft Strategy.
+The project included a period of community consultation that led to more than 300 submissions, the findings of which have been considered when developing the draft strategy.